 The most recent report of the Independent Remuneration Panel is at:

-The Panel will review the whole scheme again in late 2015.
+The Panel will review the scheme periodically.

 A summary of the allowances paid is at:

 For more information, please contact Legal and Democratic Services.